<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 Strength, carefully weigh how it will impact on your ability to negotiate.

 Role Play any action before taking it.
-Remember, success in Resolution by
+Remember, success in Resolution

 Strength often leads to negotiation.
-Be careful to avoid any actions that
+Be careful to avoid any actions

 could severely damage your ability to negotiate in the future.
-Resolution of
+Resolution

-an issue is often a balance between Resolution by Strength and Resolution by
+an issue is often a balance between Resolution by Strength and Resolution

 Negotiation.